suyong-park/Certification/README.md

 # Certification

-This is an certification project related Computer Engineering This project is consist of WEB & ANDROID
+This is an certification project related Computer Engineering.
+\This project is consist of WEB & ANDROID